 It could be that if after they research their dream client or they identify their skin type and build their makeup bag, they don’t feel like they have clarity or have taken steps towards achieving a particular information that you invite them to email you and you will refund them.

 The goal of this section is for you to be super specific so that your dream clients actually understand what to do, in order to ease any objections that might have crossed their mind.
 They will know exactly what tasks to complete in the 7/ 14/ 30 day timeline that you have set for them and will be reassured that if after completing the tasks they can request a refund if they need to.
 Your dream clients most likely won’t require a refund, but including this guarantee will help them to alleviate any mindset blocks they may have and help them to feel more confident in purchasing your offer.

 Lastly, I want to clarify that you do not have to include a guarantee for your offer.
 It can help if you do, but only if you do it well.

 This is NOT a section for you to include all of the random questions you’ve received about your offer.
 This is your opportunity to bust any objections your customer has about buying your offer.
 Of course, you can address frequently asked questions, but the key here is to get inside their head and bust those objections!

 List out all the reasons why your offer is perfect for your reader, or why it’s not.
 If there’s a particular customer you want to attract, speak to them!
-But if you want to repel others, make it clear.
+But if you want to repel others, make it clear that your offer isn’t the right fit for them.
 This is also an opportunity to highlight any prerequisites to finding success with your offer.

 Thanks for reading this post!
 I hope you found it valuable.
 As always, I’d love to hear your thoughts.
-DM me on Instagram let me know what you found most helpful or surprising about writing a sales page!
+Comment below and let me know what you found most helpful or surprising about writing a sales page.

 © 2022 CONNECTION COPY CO.